Mathematical Sciences

 Yang, Jianke; Professor, Department of Mathematics and Statistics; PHD, Massachusetts Institute of Technology

-Young, Jean-Gabriel; Research Assistant Professor, Department of Computer Science, PHD, Université Laval
+Young, Jean-Gabriel; Assistant Professor, Department of Mathematics and Statistics; PHD, Université Laval

 Yu, Jun; Professor, Department of Mathematics and Statistics; PHD, University of Washington Seattle